Transportation Network Company Drivers’ Rights To Workers’ Compensation

 Minimum pay rates

 The law establishes minimum per-mile, per-minute, and per-trip rates for Uber and Lyft drivers.
-L&I will adjust rates based on inflation annually on September 30th, which will take effect the following January.
+L&I will adjust rates based on inflation annually on September 30th, and the changes will take effect the following January.

-Additionally, TNCs shall pay all tips to drivers.
-Driver tips are an addition to, and may not count toward, the driver’s minimum compensation.
+Additionally, TNCs shall pay all driver tips.
+Driver tips are in addition to, and may not count toward, the driver’s minimum compensation.

 Washington drivers will earn a minimum of one hour of paid sick leave for every 40 hours of passenger platform time worked, which can be used once the driver has recorded 90 hours of passenger platform time on the TNC’s driver platform.